The Polynomial Stein Discrepancy for Assessing Moment Convergence: Conclusion

-We show in Appendix C that in the case of Gaussian $P$ (in the Bernstein-von Mises limit), one can apply any invertible linear transform to the parameters and the method will still detect discrepancies between the original $Q$ and $P$ in the first $r$ moments.
-We suggest applying whitening or simply standardisation when the variances differ substantially across dimensions.
+We show in Appendix \ref{transform} that in the case of Gaussian $P$ (by extension, in the Bernstein-von Mises limit), one can apply any invertible linear transform to the parameters and the method will still detect discrepancies between the original $Q$ and $P$ in the first $r$ moments.
+We suggest applying whitening or simply standardization when the variances differ substantially across dimensions.
 Future work could also consider using alternative norms, for example by maximising subject to the constraint that $\|\beta\|_1\leq 1$ or $\|\beta^\top W \beta\|_2 \leq 1$, the latter of which could be used to weight different monomials and therefore different moments.

+Since the PSD is not translation invariant, determining the optimal parameterisation for Stein discrepancies is an open problem and an interesting point for further research.
+We investigate this further in Appendix \ref{mean_shift}.

-A further extension could be the use of PSD as a tool to determine in which moments discrepancies between $Q$ and $P$ are occurring.
-In particular, we could examine $\tau$ and its distribution under $H_0$ to obtain an ordering of which monomial terms are contributing the most to the discrepancy.
+A further extension could be the use of PSD as a tool to determine the moments in which discrepancies between $Q$ and $P$ are occurring.
+In particular, we could examine $\tau$ and its distribution under $H_0$ to obtain an ordering of which monomial terms contribute the most to the discrepancy.
+Finally, theoretical investigations into the topological properties relating to the convergence of PSD can be a potential avenue for future research.